 Periodically, I think each of the four of us have been able to relate to Miller’s “desire to dissociate.”
 It would have been so much easier to quit it all and just go back to surface-level friendships.
 But when we started our times together, we made a hard and fast rule that none of us were going anywhere.
 We were in it for the long haul–nothing that we could say or do would cause anyone to leave–and we were going to resist the urge to avoid conflict when our feelings were hurt.
 True friendship and accountability both gives and receives grace; it doesn’t run when things get difficult.

 I am a perfectionist to the core, and I can’t stand to do something wrong.
-(It’s ridiculous, I know.
-I do things incorrectly all of the time!)
+(It’s ridiculous, I know.)
 But they love me through it.
-They don’t let me dwell in the depths of my self-loathing, but they also don’t let me live in the lie that I have to be perfect.
+They don’t let me dwell in the depths of my self-loathing but they also don’t let me live in the lie that I have to be perfect.
 God is refining me through those three girls and showing me that His grace alone makes me worthy, not what I do.

 A year later, we’re still working through what the accountability process looks like for us.
-Sometimes we’d rather forgo the serious talk and watch the World Series instead–and honestly, sometimes we do just that.
+Sometimes we’d rather forgo the serious talk and watch The Great British Baking Show instead—and honestly, sometimes we do just that.
 It’s a beautiful mess, but so are we.
 Our lives were never meant to be lived in a safe and orderly fashion, but more importantly, the Christian life was never meant to be lived alone.